Silicon Prairie >> Frequently Asked Questions

 Who are you?

-I'm Steve Kubis, and I started Silicon Prairie Software in 1998.
-By day, I'm a technical writer for a company that produces accounting and business management software.
-I write documentation for the development tools they make.
+I'm Steve Kubis, and I started Silicon Prairie Software at the end of 1998.
+I have over 20 years of experience writing technical and developer documentation, mainly for accounting and business management software.
 Occasionally, I put on my programmer hat and produce documentation tools for FrameMaker.

 Where are you located?